ZakariaBrahimi/TayssirSoftware-Electron-App/README.md

 ## Next Features to Add
 - **Dynamic Input fields**: User can add any form field to the product creation form.
 - **To Do List**: User can write down today's tasks easily.
+- **Import Existing Database**: User have the option to start a new database or import existing database
 ## Contributing

 We welcome contributions from the community!
 To contribute: